xanhacks/malnetlib/README.md

 ### NjRAT

 [NJRat](https://malpedia.caad.fkie.fraunhofer.de/details/win.njrat) is a remote access trojan (RAT).

-You can use `malnetlib` to extract the configuration of the NjRAT malware which is stored inside .NET class attributes.
+You can use `malnetlib` to extract the configuration of NjRAT which is stored inside .NET class attributes.

-Here is an example with the [sample](https://tria.ge/230101-1z3k8sfh8v) and the script [njrat_extractor.py](examples/njrat_extractor.py) :
+Here is an example with the a sample of [NjRAT](https://tria.ge/230101-1z3k8sfh8v) and the script [njrat_extractor.py](examples/njrat_extractor.py) :

 ```bash
 $ python3 njrat_extractor.py -h